 Tours usually last 1 to 4 days.
 Here is a sample of the best tours to the Atlas Mountains.

-The Atlas Mountains are at their most beautiful in spring when flowers line the valley floor and the crops are a bright green.
-However in early spring snow can be slow to melt and high rainfall can wash away the rock that supports the roads, making them impassable.
+However, in early spring, snow can be slow to melt, and heavy rainfall can erode the rock supporting roads, making them impassable.
 So an ideal time to visit is mid-April to late May.

-After the summer temperatures drop, September to October is also a great time to visit although the colours are not as vibrant as in spring.
+After the summer temperatures drop, September to October is also a great time to visit, although the colours are not as vibrant as in spring.

 Finally, avoid the winter months from December to March.
-Snow can cover the high mountain roads making them impassable.
+Snow can cover the high mountain roads, making them impassable.

 When you buy through links on our site, we may earn a small affiliate commission at no extra cost to you.

-Thanks for your support.
+Thanks for your support // Paul & Mark

 Really liked the pics and lovely words.
 Morocco is always magical.
 Thanks for sharing.